Silphid/silphid.jekyll/_drafts/2017-12-06-the-chair-is-black.md

   - The level of abstraction of an interface is inversely proportional to its number of methods, and to the number and complexity of parameters in those methods.
   - The most abstract interface would include a single method with no parameters
   - Ex: IDoorbell.Ring()
-  - Ex: IDisposable
-  - In fact, even more abstract would be an empty interface, whose only presence is sufficient to carry much meaning
   - Not much expressive and rich
   - But highly useful and powerful, precisely *because* of that simplicity

+One of the simplest - almost deceiving - interfaces in the CLR is `IDisposable`, which only exposes a single `Dispose()` method without parameters.
+It is not, in itself, rich or expressive, however it is precisely *that* simplicity which makes it so powerful.
+Hundreds of CLR types implement it, the `using` statement leverages it, and even ReactiveX has elected it as the tool of choice for unsubscribing from arbitrarily complex chains of observables.
+It is so useful that I will probably dedicate an entire post to it in the future.

+The most abstract interface, however, would be an empty one, without any method or property, whose sole presence on a type is sufficient to convey meaning.
+Such constructs are called *marker interfaces*, because they mark a type as requiring special treatment, whatever that means in that context.

 ### About SOLID principles